shubhamchandak94/Spring/README.md

 conda config --add channels conda-forge conda install spring
 ```
 Note that if spring is installed this way, it should be invoked with the command `spring` rather than `./spring`.
-The bioconda [help page](https://bioconda.github.io/user/install.html) shows the commands needed for installing in an environment.
+The bioconda [help page](https://bioconda.github.io/user/install.html) shows the commands if you wish to install spring in an environment.

 ### Download
 ```bash